 New York award-winning composer, arranger, and trombonist Nick Finzer, will certainly delight the admirers of both traditional and modern jazz with his new release, Hear & Now, a politically-charged body of work that envisions to make us aware of the turbulent days we’re living in.

-To sculpt his third recording as a bandleader and composer, Finzer, who was mentored by the great Steve Turre at Julliard, reunites the same sextet that appears on his previous album, The Chase (Origin Records, 2014).
+To sculpt his third recording as a bandleader and composer, Finzer, who was mentored by the great Steve Turre at Juilliard, reunites the same sextet that appears on his previous album, The Chase (Origin Records, 2014).
 A blow of fresh air increases the fascination of his inspired new musical creations.

 The sonorous spells can be immediately felt in the opening tune, “We The People”, a stylish post-bop pleasure of rare quality and unmitigated class, whose blues connotations and arrangement bring us the best of Turre and Kenny Garrett.
-Its dimension is expanded with sparkling improvisations by Finzer, pianist Glenn Zaleski, and guitarist Axel Wintz, all of them mesmerizing in their gestures.
+Its dimension is expanded with sparkling improvisations by Finzer, pianist Glenn Zaleski, and guitarist Alex Wintz, all of them mesmerizing in their gestures.

 Transcendent piano chords give “The Silent One” the epithet of a prayer.
 Flowing with articulate musicianship, the tune presents a muscled rock guitar comping during Finzer solo, and piano harmonic conduction for Lucas Pino to demonstrate how to make a saxophone solo sound interesting.

 The only cover in the recording is Duke Ellington’s lullaby-ish “Single Petal of a Rose”, an homage to Finzer’s key influence, which was melodically co-driven by Pino’s bass clarinet and bundled up in wha-wha effects.